JTTHEITGUY/Creating-a-Microsoft-Azure-Resource-Group-using-Azure-CLI/README.md

 </p>
 <p>

-And now you know how to deploy a Microsoft Azure Resource Group using the Azure CLI!
+And now, you're equipped with the knowledge to deploy a Microsoft Azure Resource Group using the Azure CLI!